Our guide to the suburb of Frankton, home of the airport and retail parks

 Frankton is the site of Queenstown airport that services both domestic and international flights.
 All the main scenic flight and helicopter flight companies are based by the airport for obvious reasons.
 International and domestic car and campervan rental operators are also within walking distance of the airport.

-The Remarkables Park Town Centre is the main retail park in Queenstown.
+The Remarkables Park Town Centre and Five Mile Shopping Centre are the two main retail parks in Queenstown.
 Locals make use of the biggest supermarket and the variety of shops on offer.
 Banks, pharmacy, electronic, department stores, outdoor specialist and a whole bunch more are all located here.
 There are also a number of decent cafe and restaurant options to choose from.

 The Remarkables Weekly market runs from December until April.
 Head past the Remarkables shopping centre until you reach the Red Barn.
 Each Saturday, arts and crafts, freshly cooked food and live music create a relaxed and fun atmosphere.
 It's a good way to support and enjoy the wares from local suppliers.